eBay/nice-modal-react/README.md

 You can see a list of examples at: https://ebay.github.io/nice-modal-react

 # Key Features
-* Zero dependency and small: ~2kb after gzip.
+* Zero dependencies and small: ~2kb after gzip.
 * Uncontrolled.
-You can close modal itself in the modal component.
+You can close the modal itself within the modal component.
 * Decoupled.
 You don't have to import a modal component to use it.
 Modals can be managed by id.
-* The code of your modal component is not executed if it's invisible.
+* Your modal component code is not executed when it's invisible.
-* It doesn't break the transitions of showing/hiding a modal.
+* Doesn't break the transitions when showing/hiding a modal.
-* Promise based.
-Besides using props to interact with the modal from the parent component, you can do it easier by promise.
+* Promise-based.
+Besides using props to interact with the modal from the parent component, you can do it more easily with promises.
 * Easy to integrate with any UI library.

 # Motivation
-Using modals in React is a bit frustrating.
-Think of that if you need to implement the below UI:
+Using modals in React can be frustrating.
+Consider the scenario where you need to implement the UI below:

 <img src="images/modal-example.jpg" width="700px"/>

 The dialog is used to create a JIRA ticket.
-It could be shown from many places, from the header to the context menu, to the list page.
-Traditionally, we had declared modal components with a JSX tag.
-But then the question became, “Where should we declare the tag?”
+It could be shown from many places: the header, the context menu, or the list page.
+Traditionally, we would declare modal components with a JSX tag.
+But then the question becomes, "Where should we declare the tag?"

-The most common option was to declare it wherever it was being used.
-But using modals in a declarative way is not only about a JSX tag but also about maintaining the modal’s state like visibility, and parameters in the container component.
-Declaring it everywhere means managing the state everywhere.
-It's frustrating.
+The most common option is to declare it wherever it's being used.
+But using modals in a declarative way isn't just about a JSX tag—it's also about maintaining the modal's state, such as visibility and parameters, in the container component.
+Declaring it everywhere means managing the state everywhere, which is frustrating.

-The other option put it in the Root component, for example:
+The other option is to put it in the Root component, for example:

 ```jsx
 const Root = () => {